tlswg/snip/draft-thomson-tls-snip.md

 extension, then it can assume that this omission was caused by an error or attack.

-Thus, for SVCB, a choice between AliasForm records (or CNAME or DNAME records) is not authenticated, but choices between ServiceForm records is.
+A choice between AliasForm records (or CNAME or DNAME records) is not authenticated, but choices between ServiceForm records is.
 This allows for server deployments for the same name to have different administrative control and protocol configurations.

-## QUIC Version Negotiation
+## QUIC Version Negotiation Scope {#quic}

-TODO: define how this can be used to authenticate protocol choices where there are incompatible QUIC versions.

-## Alternative Services

-It is possible to negotiate protocols based on an established connection without exposure to downgrade.
-The Alternative Services {{?ALTSVC=RFC7838}}
-bootstrapping in HTTP/3 does just that.
-Assuming that HTTP/2 or HTTP/1.1 are not vulnerable to attacks that would compromise integrity, a server can advertise the presence of an endpoint that supports HTTP/3.

-Under these assumptions Alternative Services is secure, but it has performance trade-offs.
-A client could attempt the protocol it prefers most, but that comes at a risk that this protocol is not supported by a server.
-A client could implement a fallback, which might even be performed concurrently (see
-{{?HAPPY-EYEBALLS=RFC6555}}), but this costs time and resources.
-A client avoids these costs by attempting the protocol it believes to be most widely supported, though this comes with a performance penalty in cases where the most-preferred protocol is supported.

-A server that is discovered using Alternative Services uses the default protocol authentication scope.
-As use of Alternative Services is discretionary for both client and server, a client cannot expect to receive information about incompatible protocols.
-To avoid downgrade, a client only has to avoid using an Alternative Service that offers a less-preferred protocol.
+The QUIC version negotiation protocol authentication scope uses an identifier of
+2. A server that lists incompatible protocols with this scope indicates that QUIC version negotiation at the same server IP and port could be used to learn of incompatible QUIC versions that support the indicated protocol.

+Using this protocol authentication scope depends on application protocols that are dependent on a specific QUIC version.

-## Scope for Other Discovery Methods
+# Other Discovery Methods {#other}

 For other discovery methods, a definition for protocol authentication scope is needed before a client can act on what is learned using the